 Scaffolding is a teaching method that offers great flexibility in teaching.
 The teacher is allowed to use different scaffolding instructions to assist students to complete each task in the class.
-Likewise, this intervention can be used to teach different levels of students' speaking competency.
-To gain effectiveness in teaching, the teacher requires to practice and implement this type of teaching several times.
-For students, to enhance interactional competence in speaking English, they should have opportunities to scaffold and have group discussion under the given topics for at least 4 to 6 times.
+Likewise, this intervention can be used to teach different levels of speaking competency of students.
+However, the teacher requires to practice and implement this type of teaching several times to gain effectiveness in teaching.
+Also, for students to enhance interactional competence in speaking English, they should have opportunities to scaffold and have group discussion under given topics for at least 4 to 6 times.